Porte Dauphine station: Platforms

-The station is also one of only two in the network, with Porte de Vincennes on line 1, to have preserved its original decoration in flat cream-colored tiles, which is one of the experimental decorations tested in 1900 before selecting the famous bevelled white tile for other parts of the network.
-This tiling covers the walls, the vault and the tympans.
+The station is also one of only two in the network, along with Porte de Vincennes on line 1, to have preserved its original decoration in flat cream-coloured tiles, which was one of the experimental decorations tested in 1900 before the famous bevelled white tile was selected for other parts of the network.
+This tiling covers the walls, the vault and the tunnel exits.
 Lighting is provided by a tube strip in each half station.
 The platforms are free of advertisements and the name of the station is inscribed on enamel plaques, in capital letters or in Parisine font depending on the location.
 The boarding platform has benches made of wooden slats painted red.

 Architecture

 The station contains one of the three remaining "dragonfly" roofed Métro entrances by Hector Guimard (1867–1942), the Art Nouveau architect who was originally commissioned by the Compagnie du Métropolitain de Paris (CMP) in 1899 to design the entrances for the Métro stations.
 It is the only roofed entrance that is original, not reconstructed, and on its original site.
 It was restored in 1999.